Te Kawa Matua: Module 2 Code of Ethics

 The aim of this module is for you to:

-• Understand the Code of Ethics Values
+• understand the Code of Ethics values; and

-• Understand and demonstrate the Ethical Principles
+• understand and demonstrate the ethical principles.

 Who is this module for?